enasequence/read_docs/tax.md

   }
 ```

 To have an idea of what environmental sample names are available, below is a list.
-This list is not regularly updated so it may be worth trying the *suggest-for-submission* look up method described <a href="#rest-access-to-the-tax-database">above</a> to see if you can find one that better represents your environmental samples.
-The following terms go in the scientific name field of the sample object.
-To find the tax id use the method outlined <a href="#rest-access-to-the-tax-database">above</a> (scientific-name endpoint) .
-For example you can paste the following into your browser to find the tax id for *termite fungus garden metagenome*: `http://www.ebi.ac.uk/ena/data/taxonomy/v1/taxon/scientific-name/termite fungus garden metagenome`

 <div style="height:300px;width:500px;border:1px solid;overflow:auto;">
 Generic